Now that we’re friends, let’s share my world.

 This set came with a yellow cotton flannel and matching bath towel with white wool fringe which hung on a detachable white towel rail that clipped onto the shower unit door.

-Sindy's Marx bedroom suite was similar to the UK version although there was one very noticeable difference, rather than very prominent “S” decoration displayed on furniture, the Marx furniture were decorated with the pretty Marx Sindy logo which was much more generic in design.
+Sindy’s Marx bedroom suite was similar to the UK’s 1976 version although there was one very noticeable difference, rather than very prominent “S” decoration displayed on furniture, the Marx furniture were decorated with the pretty Marx Sindy logo which was much more generic in design.
+Some Marx bedroom furniture also came with extra items not seen in the UK.

 1978 Bed – Lit (US Ref 1231 – Canadian Ref 1231F)